 The walks are attended by many beginner, some intermediate and a few advanced level photographers.
-I will encourage the more experienced photographers to help the beginners.
-Teaching is a good way of learning.
-As there will be only four to six people on each walk, it should be possible for me to give plenty of individual attention!
+Participants will benefit from lots of individual attention!
 My goal is to help everyone at any level to learn, improve and achieve great things.
 The walk makes a great gift for people celebrating birthdays or as a Christmas present.

-Photographers at any level is welcome to come on the walk.
+Photographers at any level welcome to come on the walk.

 Any camera is okay – compact, bridge, DSLR or film.

 If you’ve recently bought a camera and don’t know how to use it, this course is for you!